sebsto/amplify-ios-getting-started/06_add_storage.md

 # Introduction

 Now that we have the notes app working, let's add the ability to associate an image with each note.
-In this module, you will use the Amplify CLI and libraries to create a storage service leveraging [Amazon S3](https://aws.amazon.com/s3/).
-Finally, you will update the iOS app to enable image uploading, fetching, and rendering.
+In this module, you will use the existing Amplify Gen2 storage service leveraging [Amazon S3](https://aws.amazon.com/s3/).
+The storage service is already configured and the iOS app already includes image uploading, fetching, and rendering capabilities.

 ## What You Will Learn